 Changes to services

-With the virus putting pressure on the NHS, to keep us all safe, it’s more important than ever to use the services wisely.
+With coronavirus putting pressure on the NHS, to keep us all safe, it’s more important than ever to use services wisely.

 Looking after yourself

-- When you first get in contact to make an appointment, you need to tell the staff if you, or someone that you live with, are displaying any coronavirus symptoms.
-This is the same whether you have had a test or not.
+When you first get in contact to make an appointment, tell staff if you, or someone you live with, has any coronavirus or other breathing symptoms.

-When you phone, the service will work with you to decide the best way of helping with your problem.
+When you phone, the service will work with you to decide the best care.
 This might be by phone, by video, or by making an appointment to see you in person.

 Role of the receptionist

-The information you give to this team helps the GP, dentist, optometrist or other healthcare professionals to plan their workload for the day.
-This means patients in the greatest need are dealt with first.
+The information you give to receptionists helps the GP, dentist or optometrist to plan their workload for the day.
+Patients in the greatest need are dealt with first.

-In many practices, this will mean a health professional may need to phone you back for a fuller discussion about your condition.
+In many practices, this will mean a healthcare professional may need to phone you back for a fuller discussion about your condition.

-Reception teams do not make clinical decisions, but they have had training to help patients get to the most appropriate service.
+Reception teams do not make clinical decisions, but they're trained to:

 When attending any healthcare setting

-To avoid the risk of spreading coronavirus, many GP practice appointments are now carried out over the phone or through NHS Near Me - a secure and easy way to video call a health professional using your computer, tablet or mobile.
+To avoid the risk of spreading coronavirus, many GP practice appointments are now carried out over the phone or through NHS Near Me.
+NHS Near Me is a secure and easy way to video call a healthcare professional using your computer, tablet or mobile.

 If you cannot attend a pharmacy in person, but they need to see you, you may also be able to use NHS Near Me.
-Check with your community pharmacist if this service is available to you.
+Check with your community pharmacist if this service is available.

-Telephone and Near Me is not suitable for everything and everyone and there may be a need to see a member of the team in person, for a physical examination or if tests need to be carried out.
-The health team will discuss with you to help you decide which is the best option for you.
+You may need to see a healthcare professional in person for a physical examination or if tests need to be carried out.
+The team can help you decide which is the best option for you.

-If you are unable to use these technologies, please let them know.
+If you're unable to use these technologies, please let them know.